 Should I pay something rather than nothing?

-If we agree a payment holiday with you and you can then afford to make a part payment, you should consider doing this as it will reduce the amount of interest that accrues and the overall amount outstanding at the end of the agreed period of payment deferment.
+If we agree a payment holiday with you and you can then afford to make a part payment, we would strongly urge you to consider doing this as it will reduce the amount of interest that accrues and the overall amount outstanding at the end of the agreed payment holiday.

 How will you expect me to make up the deferred monthly instalment(s) after my payment holiday?